-Article by Alicia Reuter // Studio Visit Photographs by Florian Denzin
+Article by Alicia Reuter // Photos by Florian Denzin

 It was a typical fall day in Berlin when I visited Ivo Gretener’s studio – housed in Kreuzberg’s Aqua Carré – slightly cloudy, flashes of sun overshadowed by the threat of rain, and piles of leaves perfect for kicking had just started to pile up.
 It was with this slightly somber, yet playful attitude, that I approached Ivo’s studio, which as it turns out, was just where my head needed to be.

 At first glance it would be easy to file Ivo’s work away as a colorful critique on consumer culture.
 Works such as Fantastick (2013), in which twelve soda and beer cans were removed from their natural habitat – the cooler at a Spätkauf – and stacked in a variegated pole, could be read as a criticism of our over-consumption of saccharine drinks, as vivid on the tongue as the cans they’re sold in.
 Such interpretations, however, fall short of Ivo’s intentions.
 Less critical, and more contemplative, he explains he is “not trying to criticize consumerism in and of itself.
 I’m interested in what the products say about us.”
 He points out that one of the cans is from a halal soda.
 “It’s this sugary, fizzy drink, fused with a religious doctrine.
 Almost all soda is considered halal, but here it becomes an extension of the religion, an extension of belief.”